-The Jewish Community Social Work Outreach Service (SOS) Program is a partnership of Jewish Family Service of Greater New Haven, Inc. and the Jewish Federation of Greater New Haven.
-This innovative program was created to make a positive impact on the lives of the most vulnerable and under-served Jewish families in our community.
+Through the SOS Program, JFSGNH and the Jewish Federation have cultivated the idea that when families are in crisis or faced with debilitating circumstances, they will have a caring and compassionate place to turn to for help within their community.
+The JFS Social Work Outreach Program is a partnership of Jewish Family Service of Greater New Haven, Inc. and the Jewish Federation of Greater New Haven.
+This innovative program was created to make a positive impact on the lives of the most vulnerable and under-served individuals and families in our community.

-The SOS Program carries out the longstanding JFSGNH tradition of enabling an individual to help him or herself, one of the most important moral imperatives of Jewish life.
+The SOS Program now carries out the longstanding JFSGNH tradition of enabling an individual to help him or herself, one of the most important moral imperatives of Jewish life.
 Some of the services of the SOS Program include:

 - Individualized case management services